 –Covid antigen test

-You can get most of this on the road, but why wait?
+I carry all of this in a dopp kit like this one from Bagsmart.
+You can get most of these items on the road, but why wait?
 And trust me: When you get sick you’re going to wish you had packed all of this stuff before you left home.
 Here’s a variety of pre-packed first aid kits you can buy on Amazon but they might not have everything you need.